-Social pension (disability): The monthly pension varies from 60% to 100% of the minimum subsistence level for persons with disabilities, depending on the assessed degree of disability.
+Social pension (disability): The monthly pension varies from 60% to 100% of the minimum subsistence level for people with a disability, depending on the assessed degree of disability.

-The monthly minimum subsistence level for persons with disabilities is 695 hryvnias.
+The monthly minimum subsistence level for people with a disability is 838 hryvnias.

-Social pension supplement: The difference between the social pension and the minimum subsistence level for persons with disabilities is paid.
+Social pension supplement: The difference between the social pension and the minimum subsistence level for people with a disability is paid.